Carbon-Labs/whitepapers/uto.md

 `100 / 1000 = 0.1`

-That is to say that each token is now worth 0.1 ETH.
+That is to say that each token is now worth 0.1 ZIL.
 Further purchases of UTO Tokens need to ensure that this value is retained.
 So the formula for calculating further UTO token purcahses is:

-`RPA x (TETH/IR) = PRICE`
+`RPA x (TZIL/IR) = PRICE`

 where:

 **RPA** - Number of new Tokens being purchased

-So, if a buyer wants to buy a further 5000 Tokens then the cost is 500 ETH:
+So, if a buyer wants to buy a further 5000 Tokens then the cost is 500 ZIL:

-`5000 x (100/1000)=500 ETH`
+`5000 x (100/1000)=500 ZIL`

 After this transaction, there would be:

 **UTO Tokens** - 6000\
-**UTO ETH** - 600 ETH
+**UTO ZIL** - 600 ZIL

 Which means the Token value is still 0.1 as it was before this new purchase.

 ### UTO Fluidity
 You do not need to use a market exchange to cash out your UTO Tokens.
 At anytime you can "sell" your tokens back to the UTO contract at the current Token Value without any extra fees (just pay for the gas).

-Anytime UTO Tokens are sold back to the contract, these tokens are destroyed and the equivalent ETH is sent to the user.
+Anytime UTO Tokens are sold back to the contract, these tokens are destroyed and the equivalent ZIL is sent to the user.

-The UTO company has to follow the exact same procedure to access the ETH as well.
-The ETH is locked into the contract.
-There is no way for the UTO company to access the ETH without selling tokens.
+The UTO company has to follow the exact same procedure to access the ZIL as well.
+The ZIL is locked into the contract.
+There is no way for the UTO company to access the ZIL without selling tokens.

 ### What are the benefits compared to ICO's?
 > It puts more control in the hands of the contributors.